crmckenzie/nurture/TASKLIST.md

 - [x] returns the list of application versions associated with the environment (all prod + modifications from manifests)
 - [x] last release should be used when reporting current prod application versions

-## GET /environments/:env_name/application/:app_name
+## GET /environments/:name/application_versions/:app_name

-- [ ] returns the application version for the environment.
+- [x] returns the application version for the environment.

 ## DELETE /applications/:name